 1561–85: During this period “the general history of the Highlands and Isles possesses little interest.
 Repeated failures seem to have made the western clans sensible of the impossibility of reestablishing, in any shape, the old Lordship of the Isles; and they gradually lear[n] to prefer holding their lands under the sovereign directly, to being vassals of any subject, however powerful” [Gregory, p.
 189].
 Ireland, as previously noted, is a different matter entirely.

 1563 (25 Nov.): Angus mac Ranald Mòr Macalister makes a bond with James Hamilton, the Duke of Châtelherault, in which he receives a lease of lands in Shiskine (Arran) in return for a promise to assist the duke if disobedient or difficult tenants need to be evicted.
-The Hamiltons’ whose power is on the rise at this time and the duke is attempting to quiet the tenants of his new lands in Arran; Mackenzie describes Angus, who probably belongs to the Loup family, as Châtelherault’s ‘henchman’.
+The Hamiltons’ whose power is on the rise at this time and the duke is attempting to quiet the tenants of his new lands in Arran; Mackenzie describes Angus, who was probably the chief’s nephew, as Châtelherault’s ‘henchman’.
 There are still Macalisters living in these lands today.
 [W. M. Mackenzie, p.
 87; Wormald, Lords & Men, p.
 58; Robertson, part 1].

 1564: Feud between the Macleans and the Macdonalds of Islay and Kintyre hots up; the Macleans are occupying land in the Rinns of Islay, which they claim to hold as crown tenants, but in this year the Privy Council supports the claim of Macdonald that he is, in fact the legal tenant, and “that the Macleans, if they continu[e] to remain on the lands, must hold them of Macdonald, under the same conditions of personal and other services as the rest of Macdonald’s vassals in Isla h[o]ld their lands” [Gregory, p.
 191].